Diamondra21/News-article-clustering-and-chatbot-recommender/README.md

 The chatbot will recommend articles to the user with the help of the k-means model created.
 The request related to the user's article topic (text) will be used as an entry point to be labelled by the k-means model.
 The recommended articles are 5 random articles of the dataset among the most recents, which have a cluster label corresponding to the prediction of the k-means model.

+Here is an exemple of the use of the chatbot.
+The answers of the chatbot are in blue :

 # Code and Resources Used

 **Python Version :** 3.9.12